tbrowder/Net-IP-Lite/docs/DEFAULT-SUBS.md

 ```

 ### ip-reverse-domain
-- Purpose : Reverse a domain name
+- Purpose : Reverse a domain name (only if FQDN, i.e., with dots)
 - Params  : Domain name
 - Returns : Reversed name
 ```perl6